LessThan12Parsecs/sentra/README.md

 Sentra is a work-in-progress cross-platform desktop application designed to empower you to embrace mono-tasking.
 In a world overflowing with distractions, Sentra provides a minimalistic approach to keeping you centered.

 ## Key Features
 * [x] **Minimalist Timer:** A clean, distraction-free timer to set focused work sessions.
-Animation will go from no color at progress 0 to full white on progress 100.
+Animation will go from no color at progress 0 to full color on progress 100.
 * [X] **Natural Language:** Set the time using natural language:  " {task} for 15 mins"
 * [X] **Always on top:** Draggable, small windows that stays always on top.
 * [ ] **Choose between different effects:**